Are Accessible Pedestrian Signals Required in Your Country?

 The Inter-American Convention on the Elimination of all Forms of Discrimination against Persons with Disabilities was adopted in 1999 within the Organization of American States.
 19 States have ratified the convention yet including Brazil, Mexico and Argentina.

 One of the objectives of this convention is to promote full integration of disabled people into society.
 This includes:

 - “Measures to ensure that new buildings, vehicles, and facilities constructed or manufactured within their respective territories facilitate transportation, communications, and access by persons with disabilities;

 - Measures to eliminate, to the extent possible, architectural, transportation, and communication obstacles to facilitate access and use by persons with Disabilities.”

 In the United States, the Americans with Disabilities Act (ADA) also establishes a clear and comprehensive prohibition of discrimination on the basis of disability.
 The title III “Public Accommodations” sets the minimum standards for accessibility for alterations and new construction of facilities.

 National Regulations Standardize Accessible Pedestrian Signals

 After a global overview of the various founding regulatory texts that govern and regulate the implementation of Accessible Pedestrian Signals in the world, let’s see how it works nationally.
-The following section will not to go into detail as local laws will be developed in dedicated articles, but will fly over basic legal principles.
+The following section will not go into detail as local laws will be developed in dedicated articles, but will fly over basic legal principles.

 The Proposed Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way from July 26, 2011 states that all pedestrian crosswalks must be accessible to pedestrians with disabilities.
 The Americans with Disability Act (ADA) requires improving accessibility at all newly constructed or reconstructed intersections where pedestrian lights are installed.